blukatdevelopment/UnchainedWorldsOld/character_creation/classes/runesmith.md

 When holding a rune stone in your hand, you may use an action to release the stored spell from the stone.
 Intelligence is your spellcasting abiility.
 The rune stone you cast with acts as a spell focus, and is consumed after the spell is cast.

+### Extra Cantrip
+You learn one additional Cantrip from the runesmith spell list.

 ### Ability Score increase
 You may increase one ability score by 2, or you can increase two ability scores of your choice by 1.